YavuzYilmazz/LearningReact/react-app/README.md

 Basic React 18 tutorial for beginners.
 This is a simple react app that includes Button Alert vs.

 ### TypeScript
-this is my first app using typescript
+this is my first app using typescript and also used vite